-The authors are confident that the data from drilling on the AurMac Gold Project has been obtained in accordance with contemporary industry standards, and that the data is adequate for the calculation of an inferred mineral resource, in compliance with National Instrument 43-101.
+The authors are confident that the data from drilling on the AurMac Gold Project has been obtained in accordance with contemporary industry standards, and that the data is adequate for the inferred mineral resource estimation, in accordance with CIM guidelines.

-Figure 12-4: Performance Summary for CDN-GS-1Q and CDN-ME-1605 Standard Reference Materials
+Figure 11-4: Performance Summary for CDN-GS-1Q and CDN-ME-1605 Standard Reference Materials

-Figure 12-5: Performance Summary for CDN-ME-1311 and CDN-ME-1405 Standard Reference Materials
+Figure 11-5: Performance Summary for CDN-ME-1311 and CDN-ME-1405 Standard Reference Materials

-Figure 12-6: Performance Summary for CDN-ME-1414, CDN-ME-1601 Blank Standard Reference Materials
+Figure 11-6: Performance Summary for CDN-ME-1414, CDN-ME-1601 Blank Standard Reference Materials

-Figure 12-7: Performance Summary for CDN-ME-2003 Standard Reference Materials
+Figure 11-7: Performance Summary for CDN-ME-2003 Standard Reference Materials

-Figure 12-8: Performance Summary for OREAS 45B and CDN-GS-P4C Standard Reference Materials
+Figure 11-8: Performance Summary for OREAS 45B and CDN-GS-P4C Standard Reference Materials

-Figure 12-9: Performance Summary for Blank Material
+Figure 11-9: Performance Summary for Blank Material

-12.3 Verification of 2000 and 2003 Drill Programs
+11.6 Verification of 2000 and 2003 Drill Programs

 In 2018, Banyan carried out a verification program of two selected drill holes from the 2000 and 2003 drill programs on the Airstrip Zone.
 Sections of the remaining half-core from the original sampling of MQ-00-004 and MQ-03-009 were submitted to Bureau Veritas for analyses.
 70 sample intervals from 23.5 m to 124.0 m were sampled and analysed from MQ-00-004 and produced an average coefficient of variation of 0.372.
 50 sample intervals from 5.2 to 81.0 m were sampled and analysed from MQ-03-009 and produced an average coefficient of variation of 0.542.
 The average coefficient of variation of the re-assaying of these two historic holes are within the tolerance of the average coefficient of variation observed in the quarter core sampling done by Banyan in 2017, 2018 and 2019 current drill program.
-The gold CV for re-assay of the historic core is shown in Figure 12-10.
+The gold CV for re-assay of the historic core is shown in Figure 11-10.

-12.4 Check Assays
+11.7 Check Assays

 In 2021, Banyan carried out a coarse screen metallic check assay program on 39 samples from hole AX-21-75.
 Coarse reject samples collected from 38.10 m to 94.65 m were submitted to SGS Labs.
-One kilogram of each sample was sieved to 106 μ m.
+One kilogram of each sample was sieved to 106 $\mu$ m.
 The plus size fraction is fire assayed for gold and a duplicate assay is performed on the minus fraction.
 The metallic screen assays produced an average CV of 0.17 when compared against the original fire assay.
-The gold CV for screen metallic check assay for these samples is shown in Figure 12-11.
+The gold CV for screen metallic check assay for these samples is shown in Figure 11-11.

 In 2023, Banyan carried out a photon check assay program on 270 samples from holes AX-20-56, AX-21-67, and MQ-19-43.
 Coarse reject samples were submitted to MSA Labs.
-500 grams of each sample was hit with high energy x-rays causing the excitation of atomic nuclei allowing enhanced analysis of gold.
+500 g of each sample were hit with high energy x-rays causing the excitation of atomic nuclei allowing enhanced analysis of gold.
 The photon assays produced an average CV of 0.22 when compared against the original fire assay.
-The gold CV for photon check assay for these samples is shown in Figure 12-11.
+The gold CV for photon check assay for these samples is shown in Figure 11-11.

-Figure 12-11: Coefficient of Variation (CV) for Au Check Assays - Reject Duplicate Sample Au-plot
+Figure 11-11: Coefficient of Variation (CV) for Au Check Assays - Reject Duplicate Sample Au-plot